On the mixed-model analysis of covariance in cluster-randomized trials: Discussion

 \section{Discussion}

-Although the mixed-model ANOVA is a standard and commonly used approach to estimate the average treatment effect in CRTs, to date there has been no formal investigation on its asymptotic properties when model assumptions do not hold.
-In this context, our primary contribution is to establish the consistency and asymptotic normality of the mixed-model ANCOVA estimator under arbitrary misspecification of its working model.
-Under equal randomization ($\pi=0.5$), we further prove that the model-based variance estimator remains consistent and henceforth the standard error estimate returned by current software routines yields asymptotically correct uncertainty statements, even if the working model is incorrect.
-This robustness property is reassuring, and serves to provide new justifications for conducting mixed-model ANCOVA analysis of CRTs.
+{In this paper, we have revisited mixed-model ANCOVA methods to provide new results about their properties in the context of CRTs.
+Although the mixed-model ANCOVA has become a standard and commonly-used approach to analyze CRTs (especially in the health sciences studies), to date, there has been little formal investigation on its asymptotic properties for estimating the average treatment effect, defined under the potential outcomes framework, when model assumptions fail to hold.
+Our primary contribution here has been to establish the consistency and asymptotic normality of the mixed-model unadjusted, ANCOVA1, and ANCOVA2 estimators under arbitrary misspecification of their working models.
+Under equal randomization ($\pi=0.5$), we further showed that the model-based variance estimator from mixed-model ANCOVA1 remains consistent and henceforth the standard error estimate returned by current software routines yields asymptotically correct uncertainty statements, even if the working model is incorrect.
+However, the robust variance estimator is required for making inference on the average treatment effect when using mixed-model ANCOVA2.
+As the ANCOVA models are only working models, our results are applicable when the outcome $Y_{ij}$ is either continuous, binary, or count.
+These robustness properties are reassuring and serve to provide new justifications for conducting mixed-model ANCOVA analyses of CRTs by alleviating concerns about model misspecification.}